 Travel Insurance is your backpack plan.
 Even the best thought-out plans may be interrupted by circumstances out of your control, think political unrest, global or personal financial troubles, health emergencies as well as natural disasters.
-So when planning your flights and hotels be sure to put travel insurance on your planing check-list too, for peace of mind.
+So when planning your flights and hotels be sure to put travel insurance on your planning check-list too, for peace of mind.
 Insurance will help you recover expenses should you be forced to cancel or interrupt your trip.
 The bigger the trip (both financially and time-wise) the more your need to look into travel insurance.

 Travel Insurance options can seem endless.
 To help you get the right coverage that suits your travel plans here’s a quick overview of your options.
 And remember, you can always ask to clear up any questions or concerns you have about coverage.